 We all want a beautiful smile with shiny white teeth, but because we’re exposed to materials that cause intrinsic or extrinsic stains – our beautiful smile starts to fade somewhat.
-Instrinsic stains occur inside our teeth and extrinsic stains happen on the surface of our teeth.
-But most of us don’t really care about all that – we just want nice gleaming phosphorescent, shine-in-the-dark teeth!
+Instrinsic stains occur inside our teeth, and extrinsic stains happen on the surface of our teeth.
+But most of us don’t care about all that – we just want nice gleaming phosphorescent, shine-in-the-dark teeth!

 So what can we do?
 Issue forth the coconut oil!!

 Coconut oil doesn’t whiten our teeth through bleaching.
 It contains a substance called lauric acid, which seems to do the work.
-Lauric acid helps to get rid of plaque and bacteria – which are major culprits in making our teeth yellow.
+Lauric acid helps to get rid of plaque and bacteria – which are significant culprits in making our teeth yellow.
 Lauric acid has proven anti-microbial and anti-inflammatory properties which help remove these villains from our teeth and gums.

 Commercial teeth whitening products are not without their risks.
 Studies have shown that there can be problems with sensitivity after bleaching.
 Many of the products used for bleaching contain 35% hydrogen peroxide.
 According to naturallivingideas.com, a 2012 study showed that this concentration of peroxide led to changes in the tooth enamel, making it rough, resulting in weaker teeth and reduced phosphate levels in the teeth’s deeper layers.
-In addition to this, hydrogen peroxide, even at diluted concentrations, may release mercury from silver fillings, causing them to deteriorate.
-This may lead to poisonous chemicals being released into your bloodstream.
+In addition to this, hydrogen peroxide, even at diluted concentrations, may release mercury from silver fillings, causing them to deteriorate; this may lead to poisonous chemicals being released into your bloodstream.

 According to healthyandnaturalworld.com, researches from Ireland’s Athlone Institute of Technology (AIT) tested coconut oil against Streptococcus bacteria, which is often found in the mouth.
 ‘It showed that after the oil had been treated with enzymes, similar to that of digestion, it inhibited the growth of the bacteria, including Streptococcus mutans.
 Streptococcus mutans is often responsible for producing acids that make our teeth rot.
-The study showed that keeping coconut oil in your mouth allows it to interact with your saliva, which is full of digestive enzymes.
-This in turn is effective against bacteria.’
+The study showed that keeping coconut oil in your mouth allows it to interact with your saliva, which is full of digestive enzymes; this, in turn, is effective against bacteria.’